TCreopargh/GreedyCraft/config/brandon3055/ProjectIntelligence/ModDocs/draconicevolution/2.3.20/en_us/draconium/draconium_ore_87f4d.md

 §align:center
 ##### §nDraconium Ore§n

 Draconium ore has 3 types found in different dimensions.
-Each type drops a different amount of draconium dust when harvested.
-Draconium ore is best harvested with fortune 3.
+Draconium ore is best harvested with the highest level of fortune you can get.

 Drops:
 2-4 Draconum Dust (when harvested normally)
-2-12 Draconum Dust (when harvested with fortune 3)
+2-12 Draconum Dust (when harvested with Fortune 3)

 // ###############################################################################################
 §rule{colour:0x606060,height:3,width:100%,top_pad:0}